MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 `<blob_container>` must be set to the name of your blbo containeraccount.
 If you used the scripts above, this should match to whatever value you set to the blob_container environment variable in those scripts.

 `<blob_name_prefix>` should be set to the whatever prefix you want the blobs enumerated to include in their names.
-If you want to return all blobs, despite of their name, you can set this to an empty string or don't even specify a value for this parameter, in which case the value will default to an empty string.
+If you want to return all blobs, despite of their name, you can set this to an empty string or don't even specify a value for this parameter, in which case the value defaults to an empty string.

 ```sql
 SELECT * FROM azure_storage.blob_list('<storage_account>','<blob_container>','<blob_name_prefix>');